 Register for our afternoon Art Adventures for ages, 5-7, 8-10 & 11-13 this Fall with Creative Nature NYC!

-Turning our current Covid-19 situation into an opportunity to strengthen our vision of making art in nature and with natural and recycled materials, we will be running our afternoon program mostly at the McGolrick park, however if there are bad weather conditions, we will operate in our indoor facilities near the park following all sanitary guidelines and working in small groups.
-Please read below our different offering and locations.
+Turning our current Covid-19 situation into an opportunity to strengthen our vision of making art in nature and with natural and recycled materials, we will be running our afternoon program mostly at the McGolrick park, however if there are bad weather conditions, we will operate in our indoor facility near the park following all sanitary guidelines and working in small groups.
+Please read below our different offerings.
 Click in the Sawyer portal to register.

 Art Adventures for ages 5-7